DrEdwardLee/crack_detection-classification/README.md

 # crack_detection-classification
-detecting and classifying road crack by using computer vision algorithm.
+detecting and classifying road crack by using computer vision algorithm and mechine learning.